February 10, 2025

 At its core, food processing refers to transforming raw agricultural products into consumable food items through techniques such as cleaning, milling, fermenting, or packaging.
 It plays a pivotal role in making food safer, extending shelf life, and improving accessibility.

 In Australia, common examples of processed foods include wheat converted into flour, milk turned into cheese, and meat prepared for retail.
-These transformations often take place in food manufacturing facilities, where large-scale production meets stringent quality standards.
+These transformations often take place in food manufacturing facilities, where large-scale production is combined with stringent quality standards.
 For chefs, leveraging high-quality processed ingredients can enhance efficiency in the kitchen while allowing room for culinary creativity.

 Types of Food Processing in the Australian Market